First published on October 18, 2019 · Last updated on May 9, 2020

 One of the ways I'm going to tackle this is by starting a new podcast.
 I've just launched the first episode of "Building Eventy" where you can listen along with the progress I'll be making, the tech choices I'm making within Eventy, the business side of things but also to talk about the domain itself, whether that is hosting events, organizing conferences or giving talks.

 Judging from what you've read above, you can already guess that I'm very excited about all this.
 I must say that the road to Eventy hasn't been easy.
 In the last couple of years, I've struggled a lot with finding a passion project where I could throw myself at 100% and keep ongoing.
 It was hard, but with Eventy, I feel like I've finally found it.
 Even though there's a lot going on in this market right now, that does not get me down and instead only motivates me even more.
 I'm anxious to see where Eventy is going and how far it'll get.

 I plan on giving more info about the first steps of Eventy really soon.
 Thanks for reading!

-> My passions are open-source, building communities, managing software teams, and creating quality and maintainable products.
+My passions are open-source, building communities, and building domain-driven web applications.